CSFrequency/react-firebase-hooks/auth/README.md

 const [user, loading, error] = useAuthState(auth, options);
 ```

 Retrieve and monitor the authentication state from Firebase.
+Uses `auth.onAuthStateChanged` so is only triggered when a user signs in or signs out.
+See [useIdToken](#useidtoken) if you need to monitor token changes too.

 The `useAuthState` hook takes the following parameters: